usbarmory/GoTEE/README.md

  * Trusted Applet, running in Secure World at unprivileged level (PL0, user mode)
  * Main OS, running in NonSecure World at privileged level (PL1, system mode)

+> :warning: the main OS can be anything (e.g. Linux), TamaGo is simply used for
+> a self-contained example.

 The TA sleeps for 5 seconds before attempting to read privileged OS memory, which triggers an exception handled by the supervisor which terminates the TA.